 - Go for a walk

-- Work on easy crossword puzzles – I make crosswords for my mom with clues from things that happened in the 50’s or 60’s.
+- Work on easy crossword puzzles – I make crosswords for my mom with clues from things that happened in the 50’s or 60’s, stuff related to holidays, or people she knows well (close friends and family).
 This is the stuff she still remembers.
+I have Christmas and Halloween themed crosswords available for download in my Resource Library for my caregiver community members.
+If you’d like to make personalized puzzles for your senior, see my post on how to easily make these puzzles here!

 - Famous Duos game – We use famous pairs from my mom’s era as well as pairs my kids know so they can play together.
 Fred Astaire and … Ginger Rogers, Adam and … Eve, Hansel and … Gretel, Beauty and … The Beast.
 Even when my kids aren’t around to play this with Mom, she still enjoys going through the deck and quizzing herself.
 See the Famous Duos post and get a free printable set of cards here!